 Inflation Rate in Iceland averaged 4.89 percent from 1989 until 2021, reaching an all time high of 25.20 percent in December of 1989 and a record low of -0.06 percent in November of 1994.
 This page provides - Iceland Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Inflation Rate in Iceland is expected to be 3.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Iceland to stand at 2.70 in 12 months time.
-In the long-term, the Iceland Inflation Rate is projected to trend around 2.30 percent in 2020, according to our econometric models.
+Inflation Rate in Iceland is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Iceland Inflation Rate is projected to trend around 2.30 percent in 2022 and 2.70 percent in 2023, according to our econometric models.